Airlines at center of storm as coronavirus spreads

 (Graphic: Europe's Airlines - here)

-Budget carrier EasyJet reported a “significant” softening of demand into and out of its bases in northern Italy - the center of the biggest coronavirus outbreak in Europe - and a reduction across its other European markets.
+Budget carrier EasyJet reported a “significant” softening of demand into and out of its bases in northern Italy and a reduction across its other European markets.

 It also said it would be cancelling some flights, particularly into and out of Italy, and that it would make cost savings across its business, without giving details.